Pinterest Hidden ImagePinterest Hidden Image

-You can also download a free printable PDF bingo card and an Instagram story template to track and share your progress.
+You can also download a free printable PDF bingo card and Instagram story templates to track and share your progress.
 Let’s “dive in!”

 In creating this reading challenge, I had two very different types of readers in mind:

-1. those who want to read during other seasons but life gets in the way
+1. Those who want to read but life gets in the way

-These are the two most common types of readers I hear from this time of year, so this challenge is designed to help types reach their summer reading goals.
+These are the two most common types of readers I hear from, so this challenge is designed to help both types reach their summer reading goals for adults with these summer lifestyle tips.

 This Summer Reading Challenge has three seasonal prompts to read just one book each month: